kazo0/kazo0.github.io/docs/_posts/2023-12-19-toolkit-tuesday-safearea.md

 ![Safe Top](/assets/images/safearea/safearea-safe-top.png)

-We also see that the "Bottom Area" `TextBlock` is no longer being obscured and is visible above the Home Indicator:
+We also see that the "Bottom Area" `TextBlock` is no longer obscured and is visible above the Home Indicator:

 ![Safe Bottom](/assets/images/safearea/safearea-safe-bottom.png)